egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 > In fact, you can do this on any website, be it your email, Facebook, or this tutorial!
 Go ahead and try it, and you can hover over the things in the 'Elements' tab to see which HTML elements correspond to which content on the screen.

 Step 3: Debug your code!
-Make sure the HTML elements are centered properly, and you can use the 'Console' for debugging.
+Make sure the HTML elements are centered properly, and you can use the 'Console' tab for debugging.

 >For example, you can use `console.log()` in your code to print things directly to the console.